Jpark99/Quantum_Security/QuantumGuard_ChatBot/README.md

 pip install -r requirements.txt
 ```

-Replace "YOUR-OPENAI-API-KEY" in server.py with your OpenAI API key
+Before runing the program, replace "YOUR-OPENAI-API-KEY" in server.py with your OpenAI API key.

 To run the ChatBot, open two command line terminals.
-In one of them, run the program
+In one of them, run the program <code style="color : greenyellow">server.py</code>:
-- Run Server:
 ```bash
 python server.py
 ```

-- Run Client:
+In the other terminal, run <code style="color : greenyellow">client.py</code>:
 ```bash
 python client.py
 ```

-- In terminal, you'll see if the shared key has been successfully generated.
+In terminal, you will see if the shared key was successfully generated.
+In case it was, start chatting!

-- Get talking!

-- To exit, simply type in "exit"
+To exit, simply type in "exit" or "Exit".

 ## Example